Skip to Main Content

 A Grand Hotel Setting with a Different Kind of Ambition

 Grand hotel dining rooms along the Sorrentine Peninsula have long traded on their terraces, their views over the Bay of Naples, and the reliable comfort of Italian hospitality.
 Most stay within that formula.
-Zest, the creative restaurant inside the Grand Hotel La Favorita on Via Torquato Tasso, operates within the same physical tradition — the terrace carries the romantic charge typical of Sorrento's clifftop properties, and the interior retains the formal scale of a classic grand hotel — but the kitchen has pointed itself in a different direction from its neighbours.
+Zest, a restaurant in Sorrento on Via Torquato Tasso, operates within the same physical tradition, the terrace carries the romantic charge typical of Sorrento's clifftop properties, and the interior retains the formal scale of a classic grand hotel, but the kitchen has pointed itself in a different direction from its neighbours.

 What the Awards Actually Say

 The Michelin Plate sits below star level but is not decorative.
-It identifies restaurants where Michelin inspectors believe the cooking is worth the journey , technically competent, consistent, and with a clear point of view.
-For a restaurant described in the guide's own language as a "recently opened" operation that is "growing in popularity," back-to-back Plate recognition suggests the trajectory is upward rather than plateauing.
+It identifies restaurants where Michelin inspectors believe the cooking is worth the journey, technically competent, consistent, and with a clear point of view.
+Back-to-back Plate recognition suggests the trajectory is upward rather than plateauing.

-The We're Smart Green Guide recognition adds a second, different credential.
+The We're Smart Green Guide recognition adds a second credential.
 We're Smart ranks restaurants globally on the quality and ambition of their vegetable-led cooking, using a Radish scoring system.
-Zest has entered that guide with three Radishes, and the guide's editorial team noted publicly that a fourth Radish is within reach , specifically contingent on reducing dairy usage in the plant menu.
-That is unusually precise critical feedback in a published format, and it positions Zest not as a token vegetarian option inside a conventional hotel restaurant but as a property the plant-cooking world is actively watching.
-Among Italian restaurants receiving that level of We're Smart attention, the company is select: properties like Atelier Moessmer Norbert Niederkofler in Brunico sit at the leading of that Italian plant-forward conversation, and Zest is entering the same critical register from a coastal Campanian base.
+Zest has entered that guide with three Radishes, and the guide's editorial team noted publicly that a fourth Radish is within reach, specifically contingent on reducing dairy usage in the plant menu.
+That positions Zest not as a token vegetarian option inside a conventional hotel restaurant but as a property the plant-cooking world is actively watching.
+Among Italian restaurants receiving that level of We're Smart attention, the company is select: properties like Atelier Moessmer Norbert Niederkofler in Brunico sit at the top of that Italian plant-forward conversation, and Zest is entering the same critical register from a coastal Campanian base.

 The Kitchen's Approach